zikula/core/docs/AccessControl/Permissions/Dev/Implementation.md

 By default permission checks are always executed for the current user.
 Internally the [PermissionApi](PermissionApi.md) uses the [CurrentUserApi](../../Users/Dev/CurrentUserApi.md) for that.

-In order to explicitly perform a permission check for a specific user, it is possible to assign the corresponding user ID as the fourth parameter for the `hasPermission()` method of both `AbstractController` and `PermissionApi`.
+In order to explicitly perform a permission check for a specific user, it is possible to assign the corresponding user ID as the fourth parameter for the `hasPermission()` method of `PermissionApi`.

 Note the annotation-based checks are always done for the current user.